tlbueno/k8s-resources-setup/README.md

   - deploy-prometheus, ie: `make deploy-prometheus`
     - Deploy Prometheus Stack (Prometheus Operator, Prometheus, AlertManager, Node Exporter, Kube State Metrics, Grafana) in `prometheus` namespace.
     - INGRESS_DOMAIN environment variable can be used to define the ingress domain.
-It defaults to `localdev`
+It defaults to `localdev`.

+  - deploy-mariadb-operator, ie: `make deploy-mariadb-operator`
+    - Deploy Mariadb Operator in `mariadb-operator` namespace.

+  - deploy-mariadb-instance, ie: `make deploy-mariadb-instance`
+    - Deploy Mariadb Instance in `mariadb` namespace.
+It defined the root user password as `root_mariadb`.

   - deploy-toolbox, ie: `make deploy-toolbox`
     - Deploy toolbox container using tlbueno/toolbox using [tlbueno/toolbox](https://github.com/tlbueno/helm-charts/tree/main/charts/toolbox).
 Toolbox is a simple container image which has a set of tools installed in it.
-For detail check the [toolbox github repo](https://github.com/tlbueno/toolbox)
+For detail check the [toolbox github repo](https://github.com/tlbueno/toolbox).

   - deploy-redhat-operators-catalog, ie: `make deploy-redhat-operators-catalog`
     - Deploy RedHat Operators Catalog in `olm` namespace using [tlbueno/catalog-source-installer](https://github.com/tlbueno/helm-charts/tree/main/charts/catalog-source-installer).
 This target should not be executed on openshift clusters as Openshift already have this package index installed.
     - `REDHAT_CATALOG_IMAGE` environment variable can be used to specify the catalog index image to be used.

   - configure-inotify, ie: `make configure-inotify`
     - Configure sysctl inotify values (requires sudo access).
-This may be need in some cases for some applications run fine inside the cluster
+This may be need in some cases for some applications run fine inside the cluster.

   - add-helm-charts-repos, ie: `make add-helm-charts-repos`
     - Add helm-charts repos needed by the other targets to helm.
-May be needed if you are not using the `prepare-k8s` or `prepare-ocp` targets
+May be needed if you are not using the `prepare-k8s` or `prepare-ocp` targets.

   - update-helm-charts-repos, ie: `make update-helm-charts-repos`
     - Update helm-charts repos.
 It is useful to get the latest version of charts from the repos.
-May be needed if you are not using the `prepare-k8s` or `prepare-ocp` targets
+May be needed if you are not using the `prepare-k8s` or `prepare-ocp` targets.

   - exec-toolbox, ie: `make exec-toolbox`
     - Execute a shell in the toolbox container.